isomerpages/nlb-sure/index.md

           alt: 'alt text'
           button: 'Read it now!'
     - infopic:
-          title: 'NLB X ACJC Exhibition Debate: This House regrets the Metaverse'
-          subtitle: 'For everyone'
-          description: Join the debaters representing Anglo-Chinese Junior College (ACJC) West Zone Centre For Language Excellence as they hash it out so that you can make an informed decision before stepping into the metaverse.
-          url: /read-to-be-sure-volume-2/school-debate/
-          image: /images/RTBS-School-Debate-Header.png
-          alt: 'alt text'
-          button: 'Register now!'
-    - infopic:
           title: 'Public Debate: Metaverse: A Welcome Possibility or Unrealistic Utopia?'
           subtitle: 'For everyone'
           description: Join our speakers as they deliberate and debate on the metaverse.
 Listen to the different perspectives and vote for the winning side!